-The optional wireless air integration makes this an excellent moderately priced dive computer.
-The wireless air integration limits the hoses that you will have surrounding you making your dive seem less cumbersome.
-With 4 air mixes and nitrox optional, this dive computer allows even those who prefer deeper dives or higher percentages of oxygen to utilize a moderately priced dive computer.
+The optional wireless air integration makes this an excellent, moderately priced dive computer.
+The wireless air integration (Best Air Integrated Dive Computer with Transmitter – Reviews and Buying Guide) limits the hoses that you will have surrounding you, making your dive seem less cumbersome.
+With four air mixes and nitrox optional, this dive computer allows even those who prefer deeper dives or higher percentages of oxygen to utilize a moderately priced dive computer.

 - Can be worn as an everyday watch

 - Battery replacement needs pressure testing by dealer or factory

 - Small digital display

 - The small logbook contains only 24 dives

 The Oceanic OCi scuba diving computer is a fantastic midpoint dive watch.
 It comes with almost everything that you would need, including air integration and battery hot-swap.
 Though the watch might be a little bit bulky for small framed people, it can be worn every day for those who prefer to wear only one watch for all purposes.
 This makes it very convenient when tracking altitude and flight times.